SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

 OpenTelemetry can't collect Prometheus recording rule metrics.
 The new version therefore stops collecting recording rule metrics and updates will be made to the Kubernetes App to remove these metrics.

+### OpenTelemetry Collector for metrics collection

+By default, the OpenTelemetry Collector is now used for metrics collection instead of Prometheus.
+For the majority of use cases, this will be a transparent change without any need for manual configuration changes.
+OpenTelemetry Collector will continue to collect the same default metrics as Prometheus did previously, and will support the same mechanisms for collecting custom application metrics.
+Any exceptions will be called out in the migration guide below.

 ## How to upgrade

 ### Requirements